sambanova/ai-starter-kit/benchmarking/README.md

 1. Enter a model name

-  - If the model specified in the `ai_starter-kit/.env` file is not a CoE model, you can skip this step.
   - If the model specified is a CoE, specify the desired expert in the Model Name text box.
     - The model name should mirror the name shown in studio, preceded with `COE/` -
     - For example, the Samba-1 Turbo Llama-3-8B expert in studio is titled `Meta-Llama-3-8B-Instruct` so my model name would be `COE/Meta-Llama-3-8B-Instruct`.
+  - If the model is a standalone model, enter the full model name shown on the model card.
+I.e. `Llama-2-70b-chat-hf`.

 2. Set the configuration parameters